Enjoy these Must-Read picture books and read alouds for Black History Month!

 I can tell you from experience that most kids don't read many books about history until they're older.

-I believe this is due to the fact that many of these stories are biographies or non-fiction books which are shelved in an area of the library that many kids don't walk through during the first decade of their life (they tend to stay in the "picture book" and "early reader" sections when they choose books).
+I believe this is due to the fact that many of these stories are biographies or non-fiction books which are shelved in an area of the library that most kids don't walk through during the first decade of their life (kids tend to stay in the "picture book" and "early reader" sections when they choose books).

 Like our 12 Diverse STEM Books for Kids, today's books will be a wonderful addition to your child's multi-cultural library!